There's a timeless story that involves a child posing a question to their wise grandmother: "Grandmother, how have you become so loving and wise?"

 One of the key elements in compassion is recognizing that we all want to be safe, free from suffering, loved, and at ease.
 Therefore, you can use the words, “just like me this person or this group of persons wants to be happy, free from suffering, and at peace.”

-Thich Nhat Hanh, a famous Zen Buddhist often speaks about the concept that he calls “interbeing”.
-He means that we are all interrelated in this world.
-That everything we do on this side of the Earth has an impact on the other side and everything is a result of everything else.
+Thich Nhat Hanh, a famous Zen Buddhist often speaks about the concept that he calls “interbeing”, meaning that everything is interrelated in this world.
+Everything we do on this side of the Earth has an impact on the other side and everything is a result of everything else.
 The pandemic and the climate crisis has brought this reality to our mind in a drastic way.

 This can have a frightening aspect, but it can also be comforting and give hope.
-Just like me, millions of other people are suffering in this pandemic / or in this climate crisis.
 I am not alone in this.
 More people are feeling the same.